The Best Radon Detector to Make Your Home Safer

 Knowing the effects of radiation is crucial to recognizing the value of radiation detectors.
 Radon gas is converted into radioactive atoms trapped inside your lungs as you breathe.

-During the process of breaking down these particles into smaller pieces, they release tiny bursts of energy, which can harm lung tissue and potentially lead to the development of lung cancer.
+As these particles are broken down into smaller pieces, they release tiny bursts of energy that can damage lung tissue and potentially lead to lung cancer.
 This risk is greater in smokers, but non-smokers face a significant danger if they are exposed to excessive levels of Radon.

 How do Radon Detectors Work?